rarezhang/data_structures_and_algorithms_in_python/README.md

 ### set & multiset (bag) & multimap
+* set
     - unordered collection of elements with duplicates
     - supports efficient membership tests
     - like keys of a map without any auxiliary values
     - any data structure used to implement a map can be modified to implement the set with similar performance guarantees

-###
+* multiset (bag)
     - a set like container that allows duplicates

-###
+* multimap
     - associates values with keys
     - same key can be mapped to multiple values

+### binary search tree
+P 482 P 483
+- a binary tree T: with each position p storing a key-value pair (k,v):
+    * keys stored in the left subtree of p are less than k
+    * keys stored in the right subtree of p are greater than k
+- inorder traversal: visits positions in increasing order of their keys